marcelopajr/pizza-shop/README.md

 - Use this email to login: marcelopereiradev@gmail.com and check your pizza-shop-api terminal
 ```

-⚠️ If you want to run the application with more realistic data, clone this repository [pizza-shop-api](https://github.com/marcelopajr/pizza-shop-api) and follow the steps to run the API.<br/>
+⚠️ If you want to run the application with more realistic data, clone this repository [pizza-shop-api](https://github.com/marcelopajr/pizza-shop-api) and follow the steps to run the API.
 Otherwise, the application will run with mocked data from the Mock Service Worker.

 Have fun!